 Danny Phantom: Danny/Sam (Admittedly, my experience of this show in general is kind of limited, but what I've read and seen is definitely... intriguing, to say the least.
 Maybe it's the names reminding me of my 'Stargate' favourite pairing- Samantha Carter and Daniel Jackson-, maybe Agent-G's Spider-X series- with Rogue of the X-Men: Evolution cast having a relationship with Peter Parker/Spider-Man- gave me a fondness for goths getting the guy, maybe I think their pre-existing connection translated well into a closer bond... either way, I think this one works best, so long as the accompanying story is also well-written)

-Dexter: Dexter Morgan/Debra Morgan (Still working my way through it all, but so far this pairing strikes me as having the most potential; considering how close they've been for years, it seems like an almost natural evolution, even if the actual show cut it short)
+Dexter: Dexter Morgan/Debra Morgan (Considering how close they've been for years, it seems like an almost natural evolution, even if the actual show cut it short)

 Digimon: (Childish, I know, but there's no point in being grown up if you can't be childish sometimes) Tai/Sora (They had some excellent chemistry in the original series- as much as a primarily kid's show would allow them to have, at any rate- and they were already close to each other even BEFORE entering the Digital World; I don't know what happened to incline Sora towards Matt in the intervening four years, but I'm nevertheless confident that the relationship between those two would NOT last with a history like Tai and Sora's 'competing' against it)